Chymyst/chymyst-core/README.md

 - `JoinRun` is currently at most 20% slower than `ScalaJoin` on certain benchmarks that exercise a very large number of very short reactions.
 - Pattern-matching in join definitions is limited due to Scala's pattern matcher being too greedy (but this does not restrict the expressiveness of the language)
-- No fairness with respect to the choice of molecules: if the same reaction could proceed with many input molecules, the input molecules are not chosen at random
+- No fairness with respect to the choice of molecules: If a reaction could proceed with many alternative sets of input molecules, the input molecules are not chosen at random
-- No distributed execution (Jiansen's `Disjoin.scala` is still not ported to `JoinRun`)
+- No distributed execution (Jiansen He's `Disjoin.scala` is not ported to `JoinRun`)
-- No javadocs

 # Run unit tests